-Solomon Islands: Gasoline consumption, thousand barrels per day: For that indicator, The U.S. Energy Information Administration provides data for the Solomon Islands from 1986 to 2014.
-The average value for the Solomon Islands during that period was 0.25 thousand barrels per day with a minumum of 0.1 thousand barrels per day in 1986 and a maximum of 0.4 thousand barrels per day in 2014.
+Solomon Islands: Gasoline consumption, thousand barrels per day

+For that indicator, The U.S. Energy Information Administration provides data for the Solomon Islands from 1980 to 2016.
+The average value for the Solomon Islands during that period was 0.24 thousand barrels per day with a minumum of 0.09 thousand barrels per day in 1980 and a maximum of 0.4 thousand barrels per day in 2014.

 Definition: Gasoline consumption includes the consumption of: conventional gasoline; all types of oxygenated gasoline, including gasohol; and reformulated gasoline; but excludes the consumption of aviation gasoline.
 Volumetric data on blending components, such as oxygenates, are not counted in the data on finished motor gasoline until the blending components are blended into the gasoline.